armanacton/projectOculus/endpoints-readme.md

 - API scoping clarification to connect/export to another module/bunlder
+- how to update and make API calls if repo is moved to public (.env file and gitignore)

 - Queue; number in unassigned
 https://developer.zendesk.com/rest_api/docs/support/search#query-basics (grabbing logic from SLAckbot request)